swathi862/RoadTrip/README.md

 ## How to Start the App

-1. Fork this repository to create your own local repository.
-Run `npm install` in the project directory in the terminal to install the necessary packages to allow the app to function properly.
+1. Either fork this repository to create your own local repository or clone it down to run it.

+1. After making sure you are in the `/roadtrip` directory in the terminal (if not, `cd` into it), run `npm install` in the project directory in the terminal to install the necessary packages to allow the app to function properly.

 1. Run `json-server -p 3000 -w trip.json` in the project directory's **api** folder in order to initiate the database.
 These steps will let you run a json server with the trip.json which will allow all of the fetch calls in modules to interact with that data.

-1. Start the app by running `npm start` in the **src** folder which will run the app in the development mode by opening http://localhost:3000 in browser.
+1. In a separate terminal window, start the app by running `npm start` which will run the app in the development mode by opening http://localhost:3000 in browser.

 1. You will also need to start a proxy server in a separate terminal.
 Follow this [link](https://github.com/swathi862/wanderlust-proxy-server) for further instructions.